-Following lunch you will take a tour of the mountain tops ruins of Pisac.
-The beautiful ruins of Pisac ruins are defined by vast sweeping agricultural terraces, a temple complex and residential dwellings.
+Following lunch you will take a tour of the mountain top ruins of Pisac.
+The beautiful ruins of Pisac are defined by vast sweeping agricultural terraces encompassing a temple complex and residential dwellings.
 Due to the immense size of the ruins, you will visit the upper-sector only.
 Being mindful of the altitude, you’ll take a leisurely 1 hour guided tour, visiting the mountainside Inca commentary, the ritual baths and the upper residential dwelling.

 Day 3: Tour of Ollantaytambo Ruins, Moray Ruins and pre-Inca Salt Pans

-From Urubamba in the middle of the Valley, you will take a scenic ride out to a lesser-known Inca ruin of Moray.
-With the imposing mountains of the Cordillera Urubamba in the background, you will travel through the traditional village of Maras and onto Moray Ruin.
-Cleverly built into the natural curvature of the landscape, a series of concentric circular terraces form a bowl, similar to a large amphitheater.
-Historians believe that Moray was used by the Incas as a laboratory or testing ground for different crops native to the area.
+From Urubamba in the heart of the Valley, you will take a scenic excursion out to a lesser-known Inca ruin of Moray.
+With the imposing mountains of the Cordillera Urubamba as a backdrop, you journey through the traditional village of Maras and onto Moray Ruin.
+Ingeniously built into the natural curvature of the landscape, a series of concentric circular terraces form a bowl, mirroring a large amphitheater.
+Historians believe that Moray was used by the Incas as a laboratory or testing ground for various crops native to the area.
 After you will continue on to the pre-Inca salt pans of Maras.
-Lying in the middle of inconspicuous mountains, with sun reflecting on it as though they were snow, the salt flats will stun you with their beauty, shining out like white gold.
-Fed with salt water from the Pacific Ocean by means of a deep subterranean crevice, Maras still produces several tones of salt every day all which is painstakingly crushed under-foot by local campesino men.
+Set in the heartland of remote mountains, with sun reflecting on it as though they were snow, the salt flats will mesmerize you with their beauty, radiant as white gold.
+Fed with salt water from the Pacific Ocean by means of a deep subterranean crevice, Maras still produces several tons of salt daily, all of which is painstakingly crushed under-foot by local campesino men.
 After a relaxing lunch, you will proceed onto the mighty mountain side fortress ruin of Ollantaytambo.
-Not only is the ruin visually impressive, it also has a strong historical importance, serving as the last stronghold for Inca Manco Yupanqui, leader of the Inca resistance during the fall of the empire.
+Not only is the ruin visually impressive, it also has a strong historical importance, serving as the last stronghold of Inca Manco Yupanqui, leader of the Inca resistance during the fall of the empire.

 Day 4: Guided tour of Machu Picchu